oberon-lang/oberon-lang.github.io/_posts/2021-07-16-comparing-oberon+-with-oberon-2-and-07.md

 - TRUE and FALSE are keywords, no longer global constants
 - Removed access to local variables and parameters of outer procedures from nested procedures ("non-local access")

 Since Oberon+ includes a union of Oberon-2 and Oberon-07, all removals done by Oberon-07 besides the last one ("non-local access") are ignored.
 The resulting redundancy with WITH and type CASE is tolerated in favor of compatibility.
 To accomodate the effect of the Oberon-07 RETURN, procedure bodies can either consist of BEGIN plus statement sequence, or a RETURN statement.
-The read-only access to imported module variables is no issue, since programs meeting this constraint are still compatible with original Oberon (they simply do without write access).
+Oberon-07 programs with read-only access to imported module variables still run on Oberon+ without modification (they simply do without write access); if the author of an Oberon-07 module wants to enforce read-only exports of the module variables, visibility mark must be changed to "-".

 The missing non-local access of Oberon+ can cause incompatibilities with programs written in original Oberon or Oberon-2, although only a fraction of the existing code seems to use this feature.
 Whether it is feasible and worthwhile to add it to Oberon+ is subject to further investigations.
 In any case a simple work-around is to pass the required objects as VAR or IN parameters to the nested procedures.